ZPYin/How_to_Git/README.md

 In Git repository, every change is organized as the time sequence.
 In some point, you may come up with new ideas to test.

 For instance, you want to build a **Rotational-Raman lidar**.
 In the beginning, you may think about applying the double-grating to extract the Rotation-Raman signal.
-But when you finish all the lidar hardware and try to install the double-grating, you may think what about using Narrowband IFs (Feature one) or Etalons (Feature two).
+But when you finish all the lidar hardware and try to install the double-grating, you may think what about using Narrow-band IFs (Feature one) or Etalons (Feature two).
 Then at this point, you can setup new branches to really try those nice ideas without influencing the original plan (master).

 Git will allow you to create branches at any point and you can also track the changes at each branch, and roll back if you found this idea is like shit.